Sv443/YTInfoBot/README.md

   These numbers are crowdsourced and extrapolated.
 While inaccurate, they're enough to give you a good idea.
 - **[SponsorBlock](https://sponsor.ajay.app/):**
   Shows openable timestamps for segments that can be skipped, such as sponsor segments, intros, non-music parts, etc.
-  These timestamps are crowdsourced and might not be 100% accurate.
+  These timestamps are crowdsourced and rounded down, so they won't be 100% accurate.
 - **[DeArrow](https://dearrow.ajay.app/):**
   Shows a crowdsourced thumbnail and title for the video.
   These are usually made to reduce clickbait, but they also might spoil parts of the video.
-- **Fallback:**
+- **Default:**
-  If no information is present in the DeArrow database, the bot will fall back to the original video's title and thumbnail.
   If all three providers from above have no information on the video, the bot will not reply to the link at all.

 <br>